jimjibone/LightwaveRF/README.md

 Two programs will be created:

-### lwtx
+### LwTx

-The library used for this, LightwaveTX.{cpp,h}, is based on [lawrie's](https://github.com/lawrie/LightwaveRF) library.
-Out of the two libraries, this was the best for transmitting using the Raspberry Pi during tests.
-It's transmission implementation is much simpler than roberttideys and doesn't require the use of hardware timers.
+Originally, I based my TX library on [lawrie's](https://github.com/lawrie/LightwaveRF) library.
+Out of the two libraries, this was the best for transmitting using the Raspberry Pi during initial tests.
+It's transmission implementation is much simpler than roberttideys and didn't require the use of hardware timers.

+Now I have switched to only use roberttideys version of the libraries, and from initial tests it appears to work much better.
+It now also means that the TX and RX libraries originate from the same source which is always good.

-The `lwtx` executable is pretty much the classic blink example, using a real light rather than an LED.
-To run this use `sudo ./lwtx`. `sudo` is required by wiringPi to access the GPIO pins on the Raspberry Pi.
+The `RaspiTests/LwTxTest.cpp` executable is pretty much the classic blink example, using a real light rather than an LED.
+To run this, build the program using `make`, then run `sudo ./LwTxTest`. `sudo` is required by wiringPi to access the GPIO pins on the Raspberry Pi.

 You may need to pair your device with the code that is running.
 If you look at the example code, `lwtx.cpp`, you will see that the device ID is hard coded at the top of the file.
 To pair, just follow the instructions that came with your device and make sure that you time it with the code sending the ON command.
 If you enable pairing mode on the device and then run the program, the first message that is sent contains the ON command.